spkellydev/vagrant-docker-kubernetes-java8-netty/coso/Readme.md

 Running on `Ubuntu/Xenial64` (Version 16.04) this box comes preloaded with port forwarding, Docker, Kubernetes, and SSH.
 Check `scripts/vagrant.sh` for more details about the installation process.

-For a quick starter demo, you can clone this repository.
-The fat JAR has already been packaged, but you can recreate this for yourself by running `mvn clean && mvn install`.
-The Docker container is expecting the JAR with dependencies to live in the `/out` directory.
-Look in the Dockerfile to configure your own JAR.

 The **Vagrantfile** houses all the configurations for the Vagrant box.
 This box makes use of port forwarding from the `host 8080` to `guest 8080`.
 Meaning your Vagrant box will communicate over `localhost:8080`.

 [Vagrantfile](https://gist.github.com/spkellydev/8ea49704039b562d5278af93847b5f5b), or from this directory -- but Vagrant must be ran from the project root to sync available folders.